 Further, there are additional restrictions on the transfer of foreign currency.
-Unlimited amounts of foreign currency may be brought into Thailand, under the condition that it must be sold or converted into Thailand with an authorized bank, authorized company, authorized person, or deposited into a foreign currency account located in Thailand within 360 days from the date of acquisition or importation.
-Exceptions to these requirements are given to foreigners temporarily staying in Thailand for a period of not more than 3 months, foreign embassies and persons with diplomatic privileges, special organizations of the United Nations, or international organizations or institutions, including their staff members and specialists with diplomatic privileges and immunities.
+Unlimited amounts of foreign currency may be brought into Thailand, under the condition that it must be sold or converted into Thai baht with an authorized bank, authorized company, authorized person, or deposited into a foreign currency account located in Thailand within 360 days from the date of acquisition or importation.
+Exceptions to these requirements are given to foreign embassies and persons with diplomatic privileges, special organizations of the United Nations, or international organizations or institutions, including their staff members and specialists with diplomatic privileges and immunities.